 Dark mode is a much awaited feature that Chrome users have been asking from a long time.
 Finally, Google has enabled support for dark mode in Google Chrome browser.
-With Chrome version 73, you can now easily enable dark mode in Chrome browser on desktop as well as on Android. from Chrome 74.

 Last time it was Youtube that got Dark mode & now it’s Google Chrome.
 It was quite surprising that Google took so long to make this happen on Google Chrome.
 However, getting dark mode isn’t as simple as toggling an option into the app setting, which is why we are here to help you enable dark mode in your chrome browser.
 With a dark surprise at the end.